 Statistical analyses

 Data were categorized into tertiles based on handgrip strength and chair-rise performance.
-Descriptive data are presented as mean (SD), and baseline characteristics of participants were compared using linear regression analyses for continuous variables, and chi-square tests for categorical variables.
+Continuous data are presented as mean (SD), and baseline characteristics of participants were compared using linear regression analyses for continuous variables, and chi-square tests for categorical variables.
 By use of Cox proportional hazards regression analysis, hazard ratios with 95% confidence intervals were estimated for the association between tertiles of handgrip strength, chair-rise performance and cause specific mortality.
 The proportional hazard assumption was evaluated by plots of Schoenfeld residuals, and we found no evidence of departure.

-The basic models included explanatory variables adjusted for age by entering attained age as the time scale, while the multi-adjusted models further included BMI, smoking, alcohol consumption, hypertension, blood pressure medication, diabetes, family history of cardiovascular disease, (see tables for details).
-In total, 1153 women had missing information about physical activity.
+The basic models included explanatory variables adjusted for age by entering attained age as the time scale, while the multi-adjusted models further included BMI, smoking, alcohol consumption, hypertension, blood pressure medication, diabetes, family history of cardiovascular disease, (Model 1 is adjusted for age by entering attained age as the time scale, Model 2 is further adjusted for BMI, smoking, alcohol consumption, hypertension, blood pressure medication, diabetes, family history of myocardial infarction, physical activity, Model 3 is adjusted for Model 2 and chair test performance for handgrip strength, and handgrip strength for chair test performance, respectively.
+In analysis of cancer mortality, hypertension, blood pressure medication and family history of MI were not included as confounders).
+In total, 1153 women had missing information about physical activity (n = 1088), or any of the confounders (n = 65).
 As participants with complete data might have a different health status compared with those with missing data, we performed both a complete case analysis, and analyses including multiple imputation of missing values to reduce the biases that can occur in complete case analysis along with a substantial loss of power and precision.22 We used ICE procedure in Stata23 to obtain 20 imputed datasets, and used Rubin’s rules to combine effect estimates and estimate standard errors to allow for the uncertainty caused by missing data.

 We further assessed the combined associations of handgrip strength and chair-rise performance respectively, with physical activity for cause-specific mortality.
 The formal tests were performed by an interaction term between tertiles of handgrip strength, or chair-rise performance with physical activity above and below current recommendations.
 Participants in tertiles with fast chair performance and high grip strength, respectively, and following the current recommendations of physical activity were used as the referent.
 All statistical tests were 2 sided.
 A P-value of <.05 was considered significant.
 All analyses were conducted using Stata (version 13.1 StataCorp).